Mariah Carey: 2001–2004: Personal and professional setbacks, Glitter and Charmbracelet

-Carey's $80 million record deal with Virgin Records was bought out for $28 million.
-She flew to Capri, Italy, for five months, where she wrote material for a new album.
-She described her time at Virgin "a complete and total stress-fest ...
-I made a total snap decision which was based on money and I never make decisions based on money.
-I learned a big lesson from that."
+Carey's record deal with Virgin Records was bought out for $28 million.
+Carey described her time at Virgin "a complete and total stress-fest."
 She signed a contract with Island Records, valued at more than $24 million, and launched the record label MonarC.
 Carey's father, Alfred Roy, with whom she had had little contact since childhood, died of cancer that year.
-In 2002, Carey was cast in the independent film WiseGirls alongside Mira Sorvino and Melora Walters, who co-starred as waitresses at a mobster-operated restaurant.
-It premiered at the Sundance Film Festival, and received negative reviews, though Carey's performance was praised; Roger Friedman of Fox News described her as "a Thelma Ritter for the new millennium", and wrote, "Her line delivery is sharp and she manages to get the right laughs."
-Carey performed the American national anthem at the Super Bowl XXXVI at the Louisiana Superdome in New Orleans, Louisiana.
+Her song "Sunflowers for Alfred Roy" from Charmbracelet is dedicated to his memory.
+In 2002, she was cast in the independent film WiseGirls alongside Mira Sorvino and Melora Walters, who co-starred as waitresses at a mobster-operated restaurant.
+It premiered at the Sundance Film Festival, and received negative reviews, though Carey's performance was praised.
+Roger Friedman of Fox News described her as "a Thelma Ritter for the new millennium", and wrote, "Her line delivery is sharp and she manages to get the right laughs."

 In December 2002, Carey released her ninth studio album, Charmbracelet, which she said marked "a new lease on life" for her.
 Sales of Charmbracelet were moderate and the quality of Carey's vocals came under criticism.
 Joan Anderson from The Boston Globe declared the album "the worst of her career, and revealed a voice [that is] no longer capable of either gravity-defying gymnastics or soft coos", while AllMusic editor Stephen Thomas Erlewine wrote, "Mariah's voice is shot, sounding in tatters throughout the record.
 She can no longer coo or softly croon nor can she perform her trademark gravity-defying vocal runs."
 To support the album, Carey embarked on the Charmbracelet World Tour, spanning North America and East Asia over three months.
-The United States shows were booked in theaters.
-She described the show as "much more intimate so you'll feel like you had an experience.
-You experience a night with me."
-While smaller venues were booked throughout the tour's stateside leg, Carey performed in stadiums in Asia and Europe, playing for a crowd of over 35,000 in Manila, 50,000 in Malaysia, and to over 70,000 people in China.
-In the United Kingdom, it was her first tour to feature shows outside London, booking arena stops in Glasgow, Birmingham and Manchester.
-The tour garnered generally positive reviews, with many praising the production and the quality of Carey's vocals.
+While smaller venues were booked throughout the tour's stateside leg, Carey performed in stadiums in Asia and Europe.
+In the United Kingdom, it was her first tour to feature shows outside London.
+The tour garnered generally positive reviews, with many praising the production and Carey's vocals.
+In 2003, Carey featured on Busta Rhymes' "I Know What You Want".